pimotte/nomic/README.md

 determining precedence.

-If two or more rules claim to take precedence over one another or to defer to one another, then the numerical method again governs.
+If two or more rules claim to take precedence over one another or to defer to one another, then the method outlined above again governs.

 **210** If players disagree about the legality of a move or the interpretation or application of a rule, then the player with the Github handle alphabetically